Call it rock climbing lite

 In the end, it took me a good half-hour to make it back down that first steep part and safely on to level ground.
 It was easier on the way up.
 By the time I sat down in the pavilion that stands across from the trail head, I had slightly pulled a muscle in my thigh, my shirt was drenched in sweat and my clothes were painted red from all of the clay.
 Enjoy that photo of the viewpoint, dear readers, because it’s the only one you’re going to get from this correspondent.

-In all seriousness, the climb should not be attempted when it’s raining.
+In all seriousness, the climb should not be attempted when the terrain is wet—and in fact authorities close all or parts of the trail at times.
 I (stupidly) did it in flip flops, but bare feet or, better yet, climbing shoes would have been a lot smarter.
 Big chunky running or tennis shoes can actually work against you when it’s necessary to notch your feet into the rocky ridges.
 And don’t forget the no base jumping rule!